 Content Development

-Addressed and incorporated DEIRA concerns from student evaluations, bias in the curriculum reporting system, bias in the curriculum and exams from the curriculum inventory and DEIRA concerns directly reported from learners.
-Redistributed current health equity, SDOH, antiracist, etc. content to appropriate courses/clerkships.
-Added new DEI and anti-racism content based on identified gaps.
-Implicit Bias Recognition and Management Training for all MD learners.
-Upstander Training for all MD learners.
+Addressed and incorporated DEIRA concerns from student evaluations, bias in the curriculum reporting system, bias in the curriculum and exams from the curriculum inventory, and DEIRA concerns directly reported by learners.
+Redistributed existing health equity, SDOH, and related content to appropriate courses/clerkships.
+Added new DEI content based on identified gaps.
+Provided Implicit Bias Recognition and Management Training for all MD learners, along with Upstander Training for all MD learners.

 Phase 3